Ministries >

 I often receive feedback that the devotions are rich in content and are complex.
 Reading devotions whether short and concise or longer and complicated should never be read once quickly.
 All types of devotions should be read multiple times using contemplation, reflection and pausing.
 In those spaces of contemplation and reflection we experience the Holy Spirit interacting with us.
 Sometimes, individuals will reach out and provide their thoughts and reflections on their devotion.
 My intent has always been to create a dialogue.
 So read these in the way that best works for you to experience the Holy Spirit and create a dialogue with others in our community.

-Wednesday January 15, 2025
+Wednesday February 19, 2025

-by Rev Dave Piltz
+by Rev David Piltz